 The Complete Guide to Oak Timber Framing in Scotland

 Oak timber framing is one of the oldest and most trusted building techniques in Scotland.
-Though nowadays perhaps not as prevelant in the high streets of Scottish towns as some in England, until the 1800s there was a strong tradition of timber framed construction in Scotland.
-Take a walk down Edinburgh's High Street and you will see some beautiful examples of timber framed buildings.
-Today oak timber framing combines heritage craftsmanship with modern engineering to create structures that are beautiful, durable, and sustainable.
+While it may not dominate the high streets of Scottish towns as it does in England, a strong tradition of timber-framed construction existed until the 1800s.
+A stroll down Edinburgh's High Street reveals beautiful examples of timber-framed buildings.
+Today, oak timber framing merges heritage craftsmanship with modern engineering, resulting in structures that are not only beautiful but also durable and sustainable.
 At WoodWorks Bespoke Carpentry, we specialise in designing and building oak frames that enhance homes across Angus, Perthshire, Fife, and throughout Scotland.

 What Is Oak Timber Framing?